solana-foundation/developer-content/content/courses/token-extensions/token-extensions-metadata.md

 ): TransactionInstruction;
 ```

-<Callout type="note">If the metadata you are updating requires more space than
+Note: If the metadata you are updating requires more space than the initial
-the initial allocated space, you'll have to pair it with a `system.transfer` to
+allocated space, you'll have to pair it with a `system.transfer` to have enough
-have enough rent for the `createUpdateFieldInstruction` to realloc with.
-You can
+rent for the `createUpdateFieldInstruction` to realloc with.
+You can get the
-get the extra space needed with `getAdditionalRentForUpdatedMetadata`.
-Or if
+extra space needed with `getAdditionalRentForUpdatedMetadata`.
+Or if you're
-you're calling this update as a standalone, you can use the
+calling this update as a standalone, you can use the
-`tokenMetadataUpdateFieldWithRentTransfer` helper to do all of this at
+`tokenMetadataUpdateFieldWithRentTransfer` helper to do all of this at once.
-once.</Callout>

 The function `createRemoveKeyInstruction` returns the instruction that removes
 the `additional_metadata` field from a token-metadata account.